djh1997/proj324/docs/index.md

 ![buttonlocations](frame/buttonlocations.svg)

 I also decided that I would keep all the buttons on one side of the frame, since the capacitive touch sensitivity is a bit to high and I cant change it on this board.
 This means I'm less likely to have accidental readings from touching the wire if I can keep the wires short.

+Later Alex baron suggested that I wrap the sensor wire in thin pieces of wire to shield the wire by grounding the insulation.
+This worked really well.

 ### Capacitive Touch Control